 If you believe that we have infringed your rights, we encourage you to contact us so that we can try to address your concerns or dispute informally.
 Please email us at Office@VilendrerLaw.com, or send a letter to:

 7545 Irvine Center Drive Suite 200 Irvine, CA 92618

 10. “Do Not Track” Policy.

-Our service does not respond to web browser “Do Not Track” signals.
+Our website does not track our visitors over time and across third-party websites to provide targeted advertising and therefore does not respond to web browser “Do Not Track” signals.
 See Section 3 regarding third-party tracking.